 And now for Lombard Street.
 This famous street snakes its way down the hill via 8 steep curves and is famous around the world.
 Originally conceived to help drivers safely negotiate the hill, this section of Lombard Street is popular with the tourists who drive down the hill in endless amounts.
 For those of us on foot, it’s great to walk down and admire the landscape, along with the panoramic views that the lucky (or unlucky) residents of this street enjoy.

-The first real stop is the Palace of Fine Arts which is on your left side.
+The first “real” stop is at the Palace of Fine Arts which requires a slight detour at the very end of Marina Boulevard.
 This is another famous landmark in San Francisco and you’ll surely recognize this open classical rotunda.
 Built for a fair in 1915, the palace has since managed to go through a period of decay and reconstruction.
-It’s popular with the swans in the center pond and couples on pre-wedding photo shoots (the houses around it aren’t too bad either).
+It’s popular with the swans in the center pond and couples on pre-wedding photoshoots (the houses around it aren’t too bad either).

-Back on the bikes, we continued along the San Francisco Bay Trail which takes through Crissy Field Marsh and by a beautiful beach with great Golden Gate views (everything is well marked).
+Back on the bikes, continue along the San Francisco Bay Trail which slices through the Crissy Field Marsh with its sandy landscape and beautiful beach.

-After fueling up you are now faced with two choices: either cycle across the Golden Gate Bridge or cycle towards Baker Beach across the Presidio, eventually getting to Golden Gate Park.
-Both options involve climbing up a hill and getting to HWY 101.
+After fueling up, you are now faced with two choices: either cycle across the Golden Gate Bridge or cycle towards Baker Beach across the Presidio, eventually getting to Golden Gate Park.
+Both options involve doing a bit of climbing.

-When you think about San Francisco, the image that first comes to mind is no doubt, of the Golden Gate Bridge.
-After 4 years of construction (costing over $1B in today’s money), the bridge opened in 1937.
+When you think about San Francisco, the image that first comes to mind is no doubt, that of the Golden Gate Bridge.
+After four years of construction (costing over $1B in today’s money), the bridge opened in 1937.
 This beautiful suspension bridge (spanning 1,200 meters between towers) is the symbol of the city and connects Marin County to San Francisco, almost 3 kilometers away.
-Continuously pounded by the Pacific winds (it’s pretty windy up here), the bridge was designed to endure the worst that mother nature can swing at it and hanging over 60 meters above water, is, unfortunately, a popular spot for suicides.
+Continuously pounded by the Pacific winds (it’s pretty windy up here), the bridge was designed to endure the worst that Mother Nature can swing at it, and hanging over 60 meters above the water, is, unfortunately, a popular spot for suicides.

-Crossing the bridge is certainly another ‘achievement unlocked’ and only when crossing by foot or bike, you really get a true sense of this engineering marvel.
+Crossing the bridge is certainly another achievement unlocked and only when crossing by foot or bike, do you get a true sense of this engineering marvel.

-It can get pretty crowded on the bridge but you do have some spaces to stop and soak in the sites.
+It can get pretty crowded on the bridge but you do have a few spaces to stop and enjoy the sites.
 When crossing the bridge heading north, you’ll be on the opposite side of the city.
-However, there are plenty of good viewing spots when you cross the bridge.
-One option is the vista point just as you cross the bridge, but we’ll cover that with the car the next day when we head out to Muir Woods.
+However, there are plenty of good viewing areas just beyond the bridge.
+One good option is the Golden Gate Bridge View Vista Point, but we’ll cover this with the car the next day when we head out of the city to Muir Woods.

 As you finish crossing the bridge, you’ll just follow the path that takes you onto Conzelman Rd, below the bridge then onto Moore Rd and finally East Rd and into Sausalito.

 Sausalito is the kind of town you’d love to live in.
-Its tiny but cute main street is filled with restaurants, cafes, and boutiques.
-Its hills are lined with beautiful cottages that have million dollar views, and its houseboats further to the north have become iconic.
-The marina in the city center make Sausalito extremely accessible for day-trippers and you’ll take the ferry back to town.
+It is tiny but its charming main street is lined with restaurants, cafes, and boutiques.
+Its hills are dotted with beautiful cottages that have million-dollar views, and its houseboats further to the north have become iconic.
+The marina in the city center makes Sausalito very accessible to day-trippers from San Francisco.

-After dinner, we caught the ferry back to the city.
-The ride back offers great sunset views of the city, the Golden Gate Bridge, and Alcatraz.
-Check the ferry times here and be sure to come back before Blazing Saddles closes for the night (they are open until pretty late).
+When you’ve had enough, catch the ferry back to the city.
+The ride back offers great sunset views of San Francisco Bay.
+Check the ferry times here and be sure to come back before your bike rental outfits close for the day.

-If crossing the bridge is not your thing or if you are fine with crossing it by car – here’s an excellent option for you.
-Instead of crossing the bridge when you reach HWY 101 just after climbing from The Warming Hut, turn left and continue on Merchant St and then Lincoln Blvd.
-You are now deep in the Presidio.
-A military fort for 218 years, this now national park is filled with hills, beautiful mansions and lots of paths.
-Just Follow Lincoln Blvd and walk if the climb is too much.
-You will eventually be rewarded with a fun downhill ride right onto Baker Beach.
+If crossing the Golden Gate Bridge is not your thing or if you’ll be crossing it by car – here’s an excellent alternative.
+Instead of crossing the bridge when you reach HWY 101 just after climbing from The Warming Hut, climb to the Presidio A military fort for 218 years, this present-day national park is dotted with scenic viewpoints and beautiful mansions.
+Many roads and trails criss-cross the Presidio, making it a popular destination for cyclists and for those seeking to escape the city for a few hours.

 From Baker Beach, you are faced with two options.